Odin94/RaspieBookstack/README.md

 ## Bookstack setup for Raspberry Pi

 Setup for running bookstack on Raspberry Pi running Raspbian with automated backups of the database.
-Uses docker images by [LinuxServer](https://LinuxServer.io).
+Uses docker images by [LinuxServer](https://LinuxServer.io) and the script [wait-for-it](https://github.com/vishnubob/wait-for-it).

 ### Requirements